Metal Gear Solid: Master Collection

-Games
+Games and overview

 Metal Gear Solid: Master Collection Vol. 1 presents five individual applications, each comprising one or two games and additional versions as well as its additional content.
-Metal Gear Solid and its two sequels each have their own application, while the MSX versions of Metal Gear and Metal Gear 2: Solid Snake are contained in one application.
-The Nintendo Entertainment System (NES) games Metal Gear (1987) and Snake's Revenge (1990) have their own application, labeled as "Bonus Content", including extra content such as the music player and graphic novels.
+Metal Gear Solid and its two sequels each have their own application, while the MSX games Metal Gear and Metal Gear 2: Solid Snake, both based on their emulated versions originally included in Metal Gear Solid 3: Subsistence and the 'HD Edition', have been separated into their own shared application and launcher.
+The Nintendo Entertainment System (NES) games Metal Gear (1987) and Snake's Revenge (1990) are collected in the Bonus Content launcher, alongside extras such as the music player and graphic novels.
 The additional content for each game consists of digital copies of the respective games' boxes and instruction manuals, associated Master Book dossiers that divulge details on characters, narrative, and their place in Metal Gears in-universe canon, as well as the corresponding screenplays for each game.
-Metal Gear Solid and its sequels can be purchased individually, with Metal Gear Solid bundling Metal Gear and Metal Gear 2: Solid Snake.
+Metal Gear Solid and its sequels are also sold individually, with a purchase of the former also bundling Metal Gear and Metal Gear 2: Solid Snake.

 Metal Gear Solid (1998) in the Master Collection is primarily based on the game's original PlayStation version, while the standalone Metal Gear Solid VR Missions and Special Missions regional releases are accessible from its hub on the game selection screen, as well as the original Japanese release of Metal Gear Solid: Integral, which has been made available for the first time to North American players through its inclusion on the compilation.
 Due to the original Metal Gear Solid being presented in a 4:3 aspect ratio, an assortment of wallpapers can be selected both from the main menu and during gameplay, as well as adjustments to the game's display position.
-The collection includes the ability to create virtual save data for other Konami PlayStation titles and virtually swap controller ports from Player 1 to Player 2, which are both relevant to the boss fight against Psycho Mantis.
-A digital replica of the game's original retail packaging is included to aid players in obtaining Meryl Silverburgh's Codec frequency number to contact her later in the game, as alluded to in the game itself.
+The collection includes the ability to create virtual save data for other Konami PlayStation titles and virtually swap controller ports from Player 1 to Player 2, which are mechanically relevant to the boss fight against Psycho Mantis.
+A digital replica of the game's original retail packaging is included to aid players in obtaining Meryl Silverburgh's Codec frequency number to contact her later in the game, as alluded to by Kenneth Baker in a cutscene.